 Brands have influencer marketing teams who scout potential people to work with.
 If you get approached by a brand to basically be a paid spokesperson for whatever they’re hawking, you can rake in some big money.
 Far more than sponsored posts can get you because of the idea behind influencer marketing being that it’s about the relationship between people, more than the content itself.

 So if want to make money blogging through influencer marketing, work on relationships, high-quality content, and putting yourself out there.

 The idea behind affiliate marketing is simple: you tell people to buy something, they buy it, and you get a percentage of it.
 In a pragmatic sense, affiliate marketing is may be the best way to earn money by blogging.
 You join various programs, pick particular products, and then basically become an ambassador for them.
+Smaller programs may not have an official WordPress affiliate plugin that you can use, but don’t let that stop you from trying out affiliate marketing.
+Popular affiliate programs like Amazon’s even have a wide array of plugins that you can use on your blog.
 And like influencership and sponsored content, if you choose correctly and align yourself with reputable brands and products, your audience will trust in your recommendations and flock to buying what you point out.

 Earnings from affiliate links and promos can range from pennies per month to thousands of dollars.
 This particular method takes a lot of legwork and research, but if you’re an effective salesperson, then you can potentially eschew ads altogether and let your blog generate passive income and residuals because you’re an affiliate for quality products and services.